 However, imagine you were an architect who could design a building with solar cell bricks, windows, balustrades, etc. And that you could decide the color and shape of those solar cell building elements for yourself.
 At that point, you could let your creativity run wild – both with the green building elements and the shape of the building

 That scenario is not yet possible today.
 But if we really want to have solar cells that can be easily integrated into buildings, the time has come to develop a new production process for what are known as ‘thin-film solar cells’.

 And that is what we are doing at imec.
-Along with the Solliance partners, we are developing a production process to ensure that, in the foreseeable future, your architect will be able to choose building elements with integrated solar cells in the desired shape, color, size, voltage, and so on.
+Within the EnergyVille research collaboration and along with the Solliance partners, we are developing a production process to ensure that, in the foreseeable future, your architect will be able to choose building elements with integrated solar cells in the desired shape, color, size, voltage, and so on.